-The condensed consolidated interim financial statements of the Company for the six months ended January 31, 2018 and 2017 include the accounts of the Company and its 100% interest in American Potash LLC.
+The consolidated financial statements of the Company for the years ended July 31, 2018 and 2017 include the accounts of the Company and its 100% interest in American Potash LLC ("American Poptash").
 Control is achieved when the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Company until the date on which control ceases.
 All inter-company transactions, balances, income and expenses are eliminated in full upon consolidation.